digitalroute/npm-helm/README.md

   },

   "scripts": {
+    "helm": "npm-helm",
-    "helm": "npm-helm docker-build package install",
+    "helm-install": "npm-helm docker-build package install", },
-    "helm:docker-build": "npm-helm docker-build",
-    "helm:docker-push": "npm-helm docker-push",
-    "helm:package": "npm-helm package",
-    "helm:install": "npm-helm install",
-    "helm:push": "npm-helm push"
-  },
 ```

 ## Configuration

-You can put sensible defaults in your package.json file and then override where apropriate with environment variables, like in CI/CD pipelines or for local development.
+You can put sensible defaults in your `package.json` file and then override where apropriate with environment variables, like in CI/CD pipelines or for local development.
+The `package.json` means inside the helm configuration.

 | Environment variable    | package.json   | Default   | Description                                                                       |
 | ----------------------- | -------------- | --------- | --------------------------------------------------------------------------------- |